laro/Cilia/README.md

     - I would not like to change this, only if it _really_ has to be.
     - Cpp2 / Herb Sutter kept `< >` after all.
 8. [Forwarding parameters and `std::forward` are error prone.](http://eel.is/c++draft/temp.deduct#call-3)
-   - I am not familiar with the problem(s), but Cpp2 / Herb Sutter offers `forward` keyword.
+   - I am not familiar with the problem(s), but Cpp2 / Herb Sutter offers the `forward` keyword.
 10. [Braced initializers can choose the wrong constructor.](http://eel.is/c++draft/dcl.init.list#2)
     - Do without braced initializers altogether.
     - With `func` there is now a clear distinction between function declaration and variable declaration with initialization.